Introduction

 }

-To fix this you must use the modulo operation i.e. % M in those lines where a temporary answer is computed.
+To fix this you must use the modulo operation i.e. % in those lines where a temporary answer is computed.

 int modularExponentiation(int x,int n,int M)